rogerjdeangelis/CostReports/README.md

         Download cst_000makefile/sas
                  cst_005driver.sas

-        Open the classic SAS editor (if you want to use my performance macros-not tested in EG or Server with EG )
+        Open the classic SAS editor (if you want to use my performance macros-not tested in EG or EG Server)

         Run cst_000makefile.sas (compiles and automatically downloads all the input externals)

         Finally
         Run the module driver, cst_005.driver.sas

+        I suggest you run the makefile with config option gbl_yrs=2011-2019, You can then select one year gbl_years=2019-2019 or any range of years for the driver.

     Development system is now in pseudo production

     Please let me know if you have any problems. rogerjdeangelis@gmail.com